david-beauchesne/ThesePhD/chapitre4/chap4.md

 While informative, the hypoxia-fisheries example focuses on a single pair of drivers and falls short of the number of drivers typically overlapping at high intensities throughout the St. Lawrence (Figure \ref{ch4-hotspot}).
 The number of drivers overlapping in the St. Lawrence increases with cumulative exposure (Figure \ref{ch4-marimekko}).
 Areas with high exposure such as the Estuary, the Anticosti Gyre, and the southwestern Gulf coastline (Figures \ref{ch4-footprint}, \ref{ch4-hotspot}) are thus areas where driver interactions are most likely and where they can arise between a host of different drivers.
 Identifying areas with similar cumulative exposure profiles provides a crucial tool to simplify the multi-dimensional complexity of overlapping drivers [@bowler2019].
 This could facilitate assessments of the state of species, habitats, and ecosystems located within or moving through areas exposed to similar suites of drivers.

-Six distinct clusters were identified in the St. Lawrence (Figure \ref{ch4-cluster}, Figures \ref{ch4-marimekko}, \ref{ch4-validation}).
-Based on their distribution and representative drivers, clusters can be divided into three offshore and three coastal clusters (Figure \ref{ch4-cluster}, Figures \ref{ch4-inter}, \ref{ch4-intra}).
+Six distinct clusters were identified in the St. Lawrence (Figure \ref{ch4-cluster}, \ref{ch4-marimekko}, \ref{ch4-valid}).
+Based on their distribution and representative drivers, clusters can be divided into three offshore and three coastal clusters (Figure \ref{ch4-cluster}, \ref{ch4-inter}, \ref{ch4-intra}).
 Coastal clusters (1–3; Figure \ref{ch4-cluster}) include all types of drivers other than hypoxia; they are also the most exposed clusters, both in terms of driver overlap and intensity.
 Cluster 1 encompasses the coastline and is characterized by higher direct human impact (*i.e.*, population density).
 Cluster 2 is differentiated from other clusters by the presence of aquaculture sites.
 Cluster 3 is the most exposed and has a distribution similar to the most exposed coastal hotspots (Figure \ref{ch4-hotspot}).
 This cluster is characterized by high intensities of land-based drivers (*e.g.*, nutrient input), demersal non-destructive high bycatch fisheries (*e.g.*, trap fishing), climate drivers and marine traffic drivers in the vicinity of ports.

 Offshore clusters (4–6; Figure \ref{ch4-cluster}) are generally characterized by high intensity climate and marine traffic drivers.
 Cluster 4 is differentiated by demersal non-destructive high bycatch fisheries, higher marine traffic drivers compared to cluster 5, and generally corresponds to the whole Southern Gulf.
 Cluster 5 is characterized by more fisheries types (*i.e.*, demersal destructive and pelagic high bycatch), generally lower intensity marine traffic drivers, and is located almost exclusively in the Northern Gulf.
 Finally, cluster 6 is the most exposed offshore cluster and includes all offshore hotspots (Figure \ref{ch4-hotspot}).
 It is characterized by high intensity hypoxia, marine traffic and pollution, as well as demersal destructive and pelagic high bycatch fisheries.
 This cluster corresponds primarily to the Laurentian Channel and incorporates parts of the Esquiman and Anticosti channels.